Frequently Asked Questions (FAQs)

 What specific documentation do I need to provide for my NCSN recertification application?

-After January 1, 2019 documentation for your current RN license, your work history and all continuing education hours will be required before you can submit your application for recertification.
+After January 1, 2019, documentation for your current RN license, your work history, and all continuing education hours will be required before you can submit your application for recertification.

-All documentation must be uploaded to your account in a .pdf, .jpeg, .tif, or .png, format.
+All documentation must be uploaded to your account in a .pdf, .jpeg, .tif, or .png format.

 RN License

 You don’t need to submit documentation of your current license until you submit your application.
 This documentation must show that your license is current at the time of your recertification and show the expiration date.
-If your state no longer provides paper copies of your license you may show a screenshot of your state’s license verification page for your license.
-If you have trouble with uploading your documentation, please contact us at info@nbcsn.org.
+If your state no longer provides paper copies of your license, you may show a screenshot of your state’s license verification page for your license.
+Many states use the following Nursys website for license verification: https://www.nursys.com/Default.aspx.

 Work History